-Tell us the number of employees on your payroll for the pay period including March 12, June 12, September 12, or December 12 for the quarter indicated at the top of the return.
+Enter the number of employees on your payroll for the pay period including March 12, June 12, September 12, or December 12, for the quarter indicated at the top of Form 941.
 Do not include:

-- household employees.
+- household employees,

 - employees in nonpay status for the pay period,

 - farm employees,

 - pensioners, or

 - active members of the Armed Forces.

-If you enter "250" or more on line 1, you must file Forms W-2 electronically.
-Note: The Social Security

-Administration will not accept magnetic submissions after December 31, 2006.
-For details, call the SSA at 1-800-772-6270 or visit SSA's Employer Reporting Instructions and Information website at www.socialsecurity. gov/employer.
+TIP If you enter "250" or more on line 1, you must file Forms W-2 electronically.
+For details, call the SSA at 1-800-772-6270 or visit SSA's Employer W-2 Filing Instructions and Information website at www.socialsecurity. gov/employer.